johndef64/GRPM_system/README.md

 # GRPM System

 The GRPM (Gene-Rsid-Pmid-Mesh) system is a comprehensive tool designed to integrate and analyze genetic polymorphism data associated with specific biomedical subjects.
-It comprises five modules that facilitate data retrieval, merging, analysis, and incorporation of GWAS data.
+It comprises five modules that allow data retrieval, merging, analysis, and incorporation of GWAS data.

 ## Overview